thomaspurk/project-euler-challenges/README.md

 ## Introduction

-[Project Euler](https://projecteuler.net/about) offers mathematical and computer programming challenges that encourages participants to develop new skills and find enjoyments in the world of mathematics.
+[Project Euler](https://projecteuler.net/about) offers mathematical and computer programming challenges that encourages participants to develop new skills and find enjoyment in the world of mathematics.
 This project has been a challenging and fun way to demonstrate and practice existing software development skills and learn some new things!

 ## Technologies